-Learn about the unique qualities of a mission statement and see some great examples for inspiration.
+The unique qualities of a mission statement and some great examples for inspiration.

 Keep reading and we’ll show you some of the best mission statement examples from actual organizations.
 But before we do that, let’s clearly define the concept.

 Mission statements articulate the organization’s purpose.
 They outline why your business exists, showing the value of the product or service you provide, as well as the problems you’re seeking to solve.
 Mission statements often answer the questions of what, how, who, and why (we care).

 In comparison, vision statements are forward-thinking, broad proclamations about how your organization is going to leave an impact.
 In more simplistic terms, vision statements are the dream of the future and mission statements are the plan for the present day.

 Mission statements are the strategic start line for all organizations.
 If you don’t have a clear mission, you’ll never get out of the gates.
 These statements provide employees with a framework and sense of purpose, helping the team coordinate efforts and make decisions that align with your goals.

 A mission also helps your organization distinguish itself in the industry.
 In many ways, it’s an important part of brand building.
 Your mission inherently presents a “personality” to your employees and the general public, clearly stating why what you do is important and how it helps people.
 It’s a reflection of your cultural values.

 Without being too repetitive, remember that your mission and vision statements shouldn’t be carbon copies of each other.
 Your vision is your ideal future while your mission is your purpose and plan that you will act on every day.
 A good mission statement has these qualities:

 City of Albany, GA: “The City of Albany delivers fiscally responsible, highly dependable services to the citizens in the community and the region with integrity and professionalism.”